Few-Shot Object Detection: A Comprehensive Survey: Single-Branch Meta Learning

 \subsection{Reduce Learnable Parameters}

 Since few training examples of novel categories might not be sufficient to train a deep neural network, some approaches reduce the number of learnable parameters for few-shot finetuning.

-Wang~\etal~\cite{MetaDet-iccv2019} (MetaDet) introduce a weight-prediction meta model that learns how to generate category-specific weights in order to generalize for novel categories $\Cnovel$ with only few training examples.
-After training on the base dataset, category-agnostic weights (i.e. backbone and RPN of Faster R-CNN) are frozen, and an episodic training scheme is applied to learn how to predict category-specific weights for the base categories $\Cbase$.
-Finally, during meta-testing, the meta model predicts category-specific weights for the novel cateogories $\Cnovel$.
+After training MetaDet~\cite{MetaDet-iccv2019} on the base dataset, category-agnostic weights (i.e. backbone and RPN of Faster R-CNN) are frozen, and an episodic training scheme is applied to learn how to predict category-specific weights first for the base categories $\Cbase$ and then for the novel categories $\Cnovel$.
 For inference, the meta model can be detached, and the detector looks like the standard Faster R-CNN.

 Li~\etal~\cite{MetaRetinaNet-bmvc2020} (MetaRetinaNet) reduce the number of learnable parameters by freezing all backbone layers after training on $\Dbase$ and instead learn coefficient vectors $v$ initialized to ones.
 These learnable coefficient vectors $v$ are multiplied with the convolution weights $w$, resulting in a modified convolution operation: \mbox{$\mathrm{f_{out}} = \mathrm{f_{in}} \otimes \left( w \odot v \right) \oplus b$}.